Self-Adapting Language Models: Results

-In the CPT setting, the model assimilates information from $n = 200$ passages in a single continued pretraining run.
-It is then evaluated on the union of all 974 corresponding questions.
-In this setting, we sample $5$ self-edit generations for each passage and take the aggregate synthetic dataset for continued pretraining.
-As shown in Table~\ref{tab:merged_knowledge_incorp}, we observe a similar ranking of methods as in the single-passage case. \methodacronym{} again outperforms all baselines, achieving 43.8\% accuracy.
-While the absolute performance is lower than in the single-passage setting---likely due to increased gradient interference---the relative improvements remain consistent.
-This suggests that the editing policy discovered by \methodacronym generalizes \textit{beyond} its original RL setup of creating synthetic data in a single generation for a single passage.
+In the CPT setting, the model assimilates information from many passages in a single continued pretraining run.
+It is then evaluated on the union of all corresponding questions.
+In this setting, we sample 5 self-edit generations for each passage and take the aggregate synthetic dataset for continued pretraining.
+As shown in Table~\ref{tab:merged_knowledge_incorp}, we observe a similar ranking of methods as in the single-passage case, but with synthetic data from GPT-4.1 slightly outperforming SEAL.
+In the $n=200$ setting, SEAL achieves an accuracy of 58.2\%, exceeding its single-passage performance.
+We attribute this gain to the aggregation of multiple self-edit generations.
+Overall, the strong continued pretraining results of SEAL suggest that the self-editing policy generalizes \textit{beyond} the original RL setup of creating synthetic data in a single generation for a single passage.

 Figure~\ref{fig:RL_training_plot} tracks accuracy after each outer RL iteration.
-Two iterations suffice for \methodacronym{} to overtake GPT-4.1 data; subsequent iterations yield diminishing returns, suggesting that the policy quickly converges to an edit style that distills the passage into easily learnable atomic facts (see qualitative examples in Figure~\ref{fig:knowledge_examples}).
+Two iterations suffice for SEAL to overtake GPT-4.1 data; subsequent iterations yield diminishing returns, suggesting that the policy quickly converges to an edit style that distills the passage into easily learnable atomic facts (see qualitative examples in Figure~\ref{fig:knowledge_examples}).
 All results use tuned hyperparameters (see \S\ref{app:exp_details}).